 In order to get you started, let’s look at a relatively straightforward EdTech term that is critical to K-12 business processes but that can sometimes seem complicated to EdTech newcomers — ERP.

 Put simply, ERP software (sometimes just called an Enterprise Resource Planner, or, “an ERP”) is software that manages business processes for a company, organization, or, in your case, a school/district.

 So how do ERPs “manage business processes?”

-The way it works is that ERPs feature multiple “applications,” or tools, that work together seamlessly in order to make your job easier.
+The way it works is that ERPs feature multiple “applications,” or tools, that work together seamlessly to connect departments and bring the data from those various departments together into one database.
 Whatever task you need to complete — be it compiling a detailed year-end report or simply checking on the status of your Accounts Receivable — ERPs put all the information you need right at your fingertips.